 - are willing to support and help older people and people with disabilities engage with activities, pop up programs and outings

 - are available one or two days a week

 - are happy to make a cuppa and have a chat

 We would love to hear from you!
 Please complete out Expression of Interest form or contact our Volunteer Connections Officer on 9747 7291

 These programs are offered as part of the Federal Governments Commonwealth Home Support Program (CHSP) and the State Governments Home and Community Care Program for Younger People (HACC-PYP).
 They aim to support the independence, functional capacity and social participation of eligible people at home and in the community.
 Client contribution fees apply.
-In most circumstances, our services are not available to NDIS Participants.

 Assessment is the gateway to receiving government subsidised home and community supports.
 The assessment service will work with client and carers individual circumstances, and issue referrals to relevant support services such as the Melton City Council.

 Request an Assessment

 Please contact the assessment service relevant to you:

 - My Aged Care - People 65 years and over ( 50 years and over if identifying as Aboriginal or Torres Strait Islander)